 - any other cases which by their nature may present a higher risk of money laundering or terrorist financing.4

-EDD measures must include as far as reasonably possible, examining the background and purpose of the transaction, and increasing the degree and nature of monitoring of the business relationship to determine whether that transaction or relationship appears to be suspicious.5
+In terms of the EDD measures, the Regulations provide that if EDD is required because a transaction is complex and unusually large (etc…) then the EDD measures must include as far as reasonably possible, examining the background and purpose of the transaction, and increasing the degree and nature of monitoring of the business relationship to determine whether that transaction or relationship appears to be suspicious.5

-Depending on the case, EDD measures may include:
+Otherwise, depending on the case, EDD measures may include:

 - seeking additional independent, reliable sources to verify the CDD information provided;